What Does Psalm 100 Mean by 'Make a Joyful Noise Unto the Lord'?

 we are his people, and the sheep of his pasture.

 For the Lord is good;

 and his faithfulness to all generations.
 (Psalm 100:1-5)

-What Is a Joyful Noise Unto the Lord?
+What Does it Mean to Make a Joyful Noise Unto the Lord?

 When Psalm 100 invites “all the earth” to “make a joyful noise unto the Lord” (Psalm 100:1), the word used for “make a joyful noise” connotes an exultant shout of victory.
 This word (rûa) is used often in the psalms in order to extend invitations to everyone to join in the exuberant praise (cross-reference Psalm 66:1, 81:1, 95:1, 98:6).
 The same word is used in the Prophetic books when God’s people are given Messianic hope for the future:

 Shout aloud, O daughter of Jerusalem!